ryptotalent/5/README.md

-this repository allows you to understand how to run your node on a sui blockchain.
+this repository allows you to understand how to run your node on SUI blockchain.
 Sui Node Requirements
  OS Ubuntu 18.04 or 20.04
  10 CPUs